In an emergency

 2 - Contact the After Hours Services

-For non-urgent, less serious health concerns when your GP medical practice is closed, contact an after-hours accident and medical service:
+For non-urgent, less serious health concerns when your GP medical practice is closed, contact an after-hours accident and medical service.
+See Healthpoint for:

 3 - Contact Starship Children's Emergency Department